UmberThor/Ball-Balancing-Robot/README.md

 \begin{bmatrix} 0 \\ c \\ 0 \end{bmatrix} \theta
 $$

-The pair $(A, B)$ is controllable for any $c \neq 0$.
+which is controllable for any $c \neq 0$.

 ## 8.2 Gain

-The model is discretized with a zero order hold at $T_s = 1/20$ s, the period of the loop, which runs at 20 Hz, and $K$ is the gain of the discrete LQR.
-The weights follow Bryson's rule, which normalizes each state and the input by the largest value acceptable for it:
+The model is discretized with a zero order hold at $T_s = 1/20$ s, the period of the loop, and $K$ is the gain of the discrete LQR.
+The weights follow Bryson's rule:

 $$Q = \mathrm{diag}\left(\frac{1}{x_{max}^2},\ \frac{1}{\dot x_{max}^2},\ \frac{1}{x_{I,max}^2}\right), \qquad R = \frac{1}{\theta_{max}^2}$$